culturehack/data-tool/documentation/00000000-Blank-Entry.md

   - Media
   - History
 size: Medium
-size_description: "The size and content of the database in human readable sentence."
+size_description: "The size and content of the database in human readable sentence.
+Small <10k, Huge >1m"
 licences:
   - "©"
   - "PD"